 Cleaning your washing machine is an important way to help keep your family’s clothes smelling fresh and looking clean.
-Repeat the following steps every thirty days to prevent soils and detergent from building up in your washer.
+Repeat the following steps every thirty days or every thirty wash cycles to prevent soils and detergent from building up in your washer.

 Step 2: Clean washing machine dispensers

 - Your washer may or may not have a dispenser drawer.
 If it does, it needs to be cleaned every thirty days.